jungsohn/geoBTS/README.rst

-Web Apps in Geotechnical Engineering
+Web Apps for Geotechnical Engineers
 =======================================

 The "B"est Practices in "T"exas by Dr."S"ohn